ctroupin/ctroupin.github.io/sports.md

 **[Artenara Trail](https://ctroupin.wordpress.com/2018/06/17/artenara-trail-2018/)**, Gran Canaria again, this time in spring and in the north, for a distance of 30 km.
 I felt well prepared in terms of training volume, even if I could not have very long sessions this year so far.
 The first 20 km were OK, but then it was hard to eat so the rest became a calvary.
 At the end it's only you against yourself, even a small bump can be seen as an Everest.
 I finished mentally destroyed but happy.

 **[Trail des Lucioles](http://leslucioles.weebly.com/)**, Soiron.
 De retour au pays après de chouettes vacances, je prends le dossard d'un ami qui a dû laisser sa place pour cause de blessure.
-Beaucoup de pépins techniques (frontale, lunettes, ...) sur un parcours justement très technique.
-Au final je ne suis pas fan de ce type de parcours où on cherche le D+ en descendant et remontant par le même endroit, ou quasi.
+Beaucoup de pépins techniques (frontale en panne, lunettes couvertes de pluie, ...) sur un parcours justement très technique.
+Globalement je ne suis pas fan de ce type de parcours où j'ai l'impression qu'on cherche le D+ en descendant et remontant par le même endroit, ou quasi.
 Aussi l'impression que le passage de 600 coureurs va laisser des traces dans le paysage...
-Points très positifs: l'organisation locale parfaite et les bénéfices au profit d'aides humanitaires à Bandiagara au Mali!
+Points très positifs: l'organisation locale parfaite et les bénéfices au profit d'aides humanitaires à Bandiagara au Mali.

 **[Pilancones Tunte Trail](http://pilanconestuntetrail.es/)**, San Bartolomé de Tirajana, Gran Canaria.
 I always try to participate to new race when I'm there and this one was a good surprise.
 The track was just amazing with deep ravines and horrible slopes.
 I remember after a long descent, another told me :